teachingaway/teachingaway.github.io/_posts/2014-09-14-how-to-trademark-part-1-law.md

 ---

-Your brand is the symbol of your business, and a trademark prevents other companies from using a similar brand to free-ride on your business reputation.
+<p class="big-text">Your brand is the symbol of your business.
+A trademark stops other companies from using a similar symbol to free-ride on your reputation. </p>

 This two-part post teaches the basics of trademark law and how to register a trademark at the US TM Office.
 Part one discusses the benefits of  _trademark registration_, some basic _trademark law_, and how to _search the trademark database_.
-[Part two](/how-to-file-trademark-registration-application-part-2/) is a walkthrough of the trademark application process at the US Patent and Trademark Office (I'll call it the "TM Office").
+[Part two](/how-to-trademark-part-2-registration-guide/) is a walkthrough of the trademark application process at the US Patent and Trademark Office (I'll call it the "TM Office").

 The trademark application process, at its core, is simple data collection.
 The TM Office collects basic info on the trademark and the trademark owner.
 Sadly, the TM Office website sucks and complicates a simple process with a tangle of baffling instructions.
 Their web design philosophy is "_more but worse_."